flyingwolfz/CCNN-CGH/README.md

 ## 4.Tips

-- 1，Use more epoch, we use 30 in this repository.
+- 1, Use more epoch, we use 30 in this repository.
 If you have enough time, change it to 300 or more, and it will increase the PSNR by around 1-2dB easily.

 - 2, It is greatly recommended to use our zero-padding version directly.
 Because of better quality and easier experiment.